Skip to main content

 Community Safety Survey

-The public survey is open.
-All Concord residents are encouraged to share their safety experiences and improvement priorities.
+The public survey closed on April 20, 2026.
+Thank you to all Concord residents who shared their safety experiences and improvement priorities.

 High Injury Network Identification

-Analysis of crash hotspots to define the corridors and intersections requiring priority investment.
+Analysis of crash hotspots has defined the corridors and intersections requiring priority investment.
+The HIN is available in the Collision Analysis section.

 Safety Countermeasure Development

-Engineering, education, and enforcement strategies selected based on evidence and community input.
+Engineering, education, and enforcement strategies are being selected based on evidence and community input.

 Draft Plan & Public Review